-The state is responsible for fiscal reviews and control procedures, and complies with required annual reporting.
+The State is responsible for fiscal reviews and control procedures and complies with required annual reporting.
 All mandated information is reviewed, approved, and certified by DFCS Office of Budget and the Office of Financial Services and is submitted as required by specified deadlines.
-Completed reports are a compilation of state financial system reports and queries.
+Completed reports are a compilation of State Financial System Reports and queries.
 Eligible entities agree to maintain books, records, documents, and other evidence pertaining to the costs and expenses of the contract.
 The Office of Financial Services and the eligible entity's accounting procedures and practices shall conform to GASB/GAAP and the costs properly applicable to the contract shall be readily ascertainable.
 Eligible entities are required to submit monthly financial reports which detail by budget cost category the CSBG expenditures, as well as local funds.
 Expenditure reports are reviewed and approved by the Georgia DFCS staff prior to being sent to the Office of Budget for approval and to the Office of Financial Services for payment.
-Both the Office of Budget and Office of Financial Services and all other contractual transactions.
+Both the Office of Financial Services use software to track expenditures and all other contractual transactions.